ttJohnnyartec/GridAdapter/README.md

 # GridAdapter

+## Purpose

 There are many well-known UI component libraries.
 In each component library, the most complex functions are Grid and Chart.
 Many people choose 1 component library for development.

 But as the needs change, the component library they choose may become unsuitable.
 However, different component libraries are used in different ways, and the front-end code may need to be rewritten to convert another component library.